ubccr/ccrdocs/pages/portals/idm.md

 captcha picture.
 Then click the `Submit` button.
 You will receive an email with further instructions.

+!!!
+Warning "Getting an error?"
+    Occassionally during a password change you might see an error like `something bad happened` with instructions to contact an administrator.
+We apologize for this inconvenience!
+The fact is that the password reset process completed successfully and you can go forward with using the new password.
+If you see any errors after this point, please clear your browser cache and restart your browser.

 Things to keep in mind:

 - You can only change your password once per hour.
 If you attempt to change it